Leadership in Community Resilience Program Application

 - Staff Training & Capacity Building

-Q. How much funding will be provided for each city and how can it be utilized to help strengthen and elevate local resilience initiatives?
+Q. How much funding will be provided for each city and how can it be utilized to help strengthen and elevate local resilience?

-A $10,000 grant to support a mayoral level local resilience event.
-Depending on each community’s needs, funding may be used for a charrette process, public engagement workshop, staff training workshop, day of action, and more.
-NLC staff will travel to support, facilitate, and attend each event.
-We encourage cities to use funds to support of existing efforts or city priorities and eligable activities are listed below:
+Program awardees will receive a $10,000 grant to support an implementation project or mayoral level local resilience event.
+Depending on each community’s needs, funding may be used for a charrette process, public engagement workshop, staff training workshop and more.
+NLC staff will travel to support, facilitate and attend each event.
+We encourage cities to use funds to support existing efforts or city priorities, not to create new initiatives.

 Q. Are there other opportunities for the resilience cohort to convene and expand their network of national experts working on climate resilience?

-Invitation to the Resilient Cities Summit.
-Hosted in partnership with the Urban Land Institute and the US Green Building Council, this national summit convenes over 50 elected officials and resilience experts to share the strategies that can help cities build stronger, smarter, and better.
+All participating cities will be invited to the Resilient Cities Summit.
+Hosted in partnership with the Urban Land Institute and the US Green Building Council, this national summit convenes over 50 elected officials and resilience experts to share the strategies that can help cities build stronger, smarter and better.
 Each city will receive an invitation and travel support for their mayor and lead staff contact to attend.
-(2018 date and location to be confirmed)
+The 2019 date and location to be confirmed.